Status Epilepticus Medication

 Phenytoin blocks sodium channels in the CNS.
 It may act in the motor cortex, where it may inhibit spread of seizure activity.
 The activity of brainstem centers responsible for tonic phase of grand mal seizures also may be inhibited.
 The dose should be individualized.

-A mainstay in the treatment of SE, phenytoin must be administered slowly and therefore takes longer than benzodiazepines to enter the brain.
+A mainstay in the treatment of SE, phenytoin must be administered slowly and takes longer than benzodiazepines to enter the brain.
 Phenytoin has the advantage of being a long-term anticonvulsant and can be administered orally after acute illness.

 Barbiturates